FruitbatM/trail-run-adventures/README.md

 <h2 align="center"><img src="readme-files/general/repo_gitpod_button.jpg" alt="New repository" target="_blank" width="60%" height="60%"></h2>

 **Commits**
-- When a section or even a group of work is completed, it is committed in git and pushed into GitHub to make sure to keep the history of the work logged properly..
+- When a section or even a group of work is completed, it is committed in git and pushed into GitHub to make sure to keep the history of the work logged properly.
 Below commands are used for this:

 ```
 git status = to check the status of new/modified folders, files, and documents